 Eastern Europe provides five of the top 20 countries listed in AT Kearney’s 2016 Global Services Location Index and it’s becoming one of the most attractive destinations for companies that want to outsource software development.
 Poland, ranked at 10th position, is the top one of these countries.
 It is also the only European country that appears twice in the first 30 of the Tholons Top Outsourcing Destinations for 2016 and the only Eastern European country listed there in the first 10!

 If you’re a small or medium-sized enterprise searching for a development team to work on your product, then Poland is almost certainly the best choice.
 And here is why:

 Polish developers are one of the best programmers in the world

+Polish development teams are widely recognized as the best developers in the world.
 They get the highest ranks in international programming contests, such as Google Code Jam, Microsoft Imagine Cup, the Central European Programming Contest (CEPC), TopCoder, they are currently ranked 5th in the world in the Top Coder ranking, and 3rd at Hackerrank.

 They have a strong educational background

 According to New York Times, almost 40% of Polish people aged 25-34 have university degrees.
 This puts Poland in the second place in that category among the nearly three dozen countries listed (the United States, at 35 percent, ranks 11th).
 And they make around 10% ICT specialists of all university graduates in the European Union.

 Moreover, thanks to the strong educational emphasis on STEM areas (science, technology, engineering, mathematics), the market of software development services is growing really fast there.
 This translates directly into good capabilities – it’s relatively easy to find skilled people in Poland and build dedicated teams of software developers.

 They focus on using cutting-edge technologies that are really up-to-date